univention/2fa-helpdesk/README.md

-# 2FA Admin Backend
+# 2FA Helpdesk

-This container image provides an API and business logic to connect the 2FA Admin Frontend module to Keycloak.
+This project provides:
+* 2fa backend: This handles all communication related to keycloak
+* 2fa frontend: This provides a self-service and an admin page and allows to reset OTP tokens

 ## Local Development and Testing with Docker Compose

 The project includes a Docker Compose setup for local development and testing.
 All necessary images can be built locally from the `docker/` directory.

 ### Prerequisites